 Students start their own "real" mixing in the third week.
 At this point, students have sharpened their signal processing and production skills so they can apply these abilities to their mixes as needed.

 Students have a wide selection of source material for their mixing sessions.
 They most often choose tracks from the bands they've been recording, but they can also pull tracks from Recording Workshop's huge session archive.
 Rock, Pop, Hip-Hop, Blues, Electronic, Funk, Jazz, Country, Folk - CORE students can create a very diverse portfolio of mixes if desired.

-Many Recording Workshop grads pursue career paths in audio production for movies, television, gaming, advertising, and corporate presentation.
+Many alumni of TheRecW pursue career paths in audio production for venues, fairs and festivals, movies, television, gaming, advertising, and corporate presentation.
 CORE students have an extensive series of projects that develop the skills needed for these areas of work.

-Avid's Pro Tools dominates the Sound-for-Picture industry as the software tool of choice and CORE students use it throughout these projects.
+Avid's Pro Tools dominates the Sound-for-Picture industry as the software tool of choice and CORE students use it to complete their project.
 Avid also makes the highly integrated ICON D-Command console that students use as well.

 CORE students learn to record and mix narration, dialogue and foley performances.
 Music beds and sound effects are additional audio elements that students learn to synchronize to visual images and events.

 CORE students learn to prepare finished mixes for various distribution paths such as CD or vinyl replication, mono or stereo broadcast, or compressed web content.

 iZotope’s Ozone is the primary software tool CORE students use for their mastering assignments.

 Countless old tape recordings and vinyl records exist that still haven't made the transition into the digital realm.
 As this music is rediscovered, it is often in poor audio condition with noise, clicks and pops.